AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/access-needed-for-wf-goals.md

 product: workfront-goals
 navigation-topic: goal-management
 title: Requirements to use Workfront Goals
-description: Your Adobe Workfront administrator or your Group administrator must ensure all of the following conditions are met before you can access Adobe Workfront Goals:
+description: Your Adobe Workfront administrator or your Group administrator must ensure all of the following conditions are met before you can access Adobe Workfront Goals - EDIT ME.
 ---

 # Requirements to use Workfront Goals